 Teaching Excellence Program

-The Teaching Excellence Program is our flagship program for highly skilled teachers from Catholic, government and independent schools.
+The Teaching Excellence Program is the Victorian Academy of Teaching and Leadership's flagship program for highly skilled teachers from Catholic, government and independent schools.
 Developed in collaboration with each sector, the program is a unique opportunity to strengthen and extend your evidence-based teacher practice.

 You will have the opportunity to deepen teaching excellence and advance your professional practice through disciplinary knowledge, the science of learning and contemporary pedagogies.